Like a parent who sees his child’s first (horrible) drawing, I have to pretend to still love you while lying to your face.

 What specific problem will you solve for me?

 BONUS HINT: Rachel received my email at 12:11 and replied at 12:27 — 16 MINUTES LATER.
 A well-crafted, personalized pitch should take much longer.
 What the 3 above pitches have in common is that none of them were about problems I care about.
-Reading through my blog, my delicious links, or my twitter feed will give you hints about what I need and what I could care less about (for example, you’d know just from this last month that I have absolutely no need for recipes right now).
+Reading through my blog or my twitter feed will give you hints about what I need and what I could care less about (for example, you’d know just from this last month that I have absolutely no need for recipes right now).

 Get this right and most of the work is already done.
 I call this “front-loading the work.”